Top 45+ Express js Interview Questions And Answers

 Express.js Sample Resumes!
 Download & Edit, Get Noticed by Top Employers!
 Download

-81. Explain the purpose of express-session Middleware in an Express.js application and its usage for session management.
+81. What is the purpose of the express-session middleware in an Express.js application?

 Ans: